liuliuben/Liu-et-al.-2023-Jneurosci/README.md

 # Creation of neuronal ensembles and cell-specific homeostatic plasticity through chronic sparse optogenetic stimulation

-Ben Liu, Michael Seay, Dean V. Buonomano (2022)
+Benjamin Liu, Michael Seay, Dean V. Buonomano (2022)

 This github repository is designed to reproduce the figures containing the spiking model results.